FeynAI/FeynAI/README.md

 # Gemma 2 AI Hackathon - FeynAI

-An app that utilises the Feynman technique to test your knowledge and help you know what you don't know.
+Main repo of the FeynAI app that utilises the Feynman technique to test your knowledge and help you know what you don't know.

+## Backend

-## Getting started
+### Getting started

 To install and use the backend